vros-1/AI-performance-attribution/README.md

 This dashboard visualizes:
 - Sector excess returns
 - Allocation & selection effects
 - Automated AI-generated attribution commentary

+**Disclaimer:**
+This project uses fully synthetic data generated for demonstration purposes only.
+Because the dataset is randomly generated, many attribution effects (e.g., excess return, allocation, selection) may appear close to zero.
+The goal is to showcase the analytics workflow and AI integration—not real investment performance.